Standards for Admission

-This standard requires the District Office of FINRA to consider whether it possesses any information indicating that the applicant may circumvent, evade, or otherwise avoid compliance with the federal securities laws, the rules and regulations thereunder, or the Rules of the Association.1
+This standard requires the MAP Department to consider whether it possesses any information indicating that the Applicant may circumvent, evade or otherwise avoid compliance with the federal securities laws, the rules and regulations thereunder or FINRA rules.1

 XIV.
 Consistency with Federal Securities Laws

-This standard requires that the application and all supporting documents are consistent with federal securities laws, the rules and regulations thereunder, and the Rules of the Association.
+This standard requires that the application and all supporting documents are consistent with federal securities laws, the rules and regulations thereunder and the FINRA rules.